Select or special committee (United States Congress): Early select committees

 In the 1st Congress (1789–1791), the House appointed roughly six hundred select committees over the course of two years.
+The first select committee was an investigation of St.Clair's Defeat, a sense of indignation and horror spread as the General's aide-de-camp delivered a first-hand witness account to President Washington.
+The account included allegations of poor supplies and training for the militia, prompting a full investigation.
+It was also the first investigation into the executive branch.

 By the 3rd Congress (1793–95), Congress had three permanent standing committees, the House Committee on Elections, the House Committee on Claims, and the Joint Committee on Enrolled Bills, but more than three hundred fifty select committees.
 While the modern committee system is now firmly established in both House and Senate procedure, with the rules of each House establishing a full range of permanent standing committees and assigning jurisdiction of all legislative issues among them, select committees continue to be used to respond to unique and difficult issues as the need arises.

 The United States Senate did not establish its first standing committees until 1816, so select committees performed the overwhelming majority of the committee work for the Senate during the earliest Congresses.
 Like the House, standing committees have largely replaced select committees in the modern Senate, but select committees continue to be appointed from time to time.

 Early select committees were fluid, serving their established function and then going out of existence.
 This makes tracking committees difficult, since many committees were known by the date they were created or by a petition or other document that had been referred to them.
 In a number of instances, the official journal and other congressional publications did not consistently refer to an individual committee by the same title.
 Though such inconsistencies still appeared during the 20th century, they were less frequent.